Chiang Mai UNESCO World Heritage Site

 Meeting of the World Heritage Committee

 The World Heritage Committee meets once a year in July.
 If the Chiang Mai nomination is officially submitted by 1 February 2021, the World Heritage Committee will consider the nomination at its meeting in July 2022.
-With all the upheaval of the Corona Virus crisis, there is serious doubt that the local committee will be able to finish the dossier in time to have it submitted by February 1, 2021.
+Due to the Corona crisis, there is serious doubt that the local committee will be able to finish the dossier in time to submit it in time.
 After finalizing the dossier it has to be approved by municipal, provincial and national bodies.
-We will keep you updated.